-To send flowers in memory of Hardy Arthur Teycer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Hardy Arthur Teycer, please visit our Heartfelt Sympathies Store.

 In 1947 at the innocent age of 12, still wearing rolled up Levi Briches, walking barefooted down a clay top road, chunking rocks and kicking cans on his way to Mr. Wilson Jones Grocery Store.
 This was Hardy’s First Job.
 He was a takeout grocery boy.
 One day Mr. Wilson was short handed and asked Hardy to be the cashier.
 Hardy then became the first African American Cashier in Mt.
 Pleasant, Texas.

 Hardy graduated from Booker T. Washington High School with the prestigious class of 1953 in Mt.
 Pleasant, Texas.
 He then started working at the packing house where he butchered cows for the market.
 Until he was drafted into the United States Army where he was stationed in Korea.
 He served his country faithfully for four years until he was honorably discharged.